helmut/forms/src/Fields/README.md

     }
     ```

 7. The `validate` method is called every time the field is validated.
 All validation methods need to return a boolean value.
 Return true if the validation passes and false if it fails.
 For many fields there is default validation needed so you can simply return true.
-However in this case we want make sure the response is numeric and greater than zero.
+However in this case we want make sure the response is always numeric and greater than zero.

     ```php
     public function validate()